-Seiko’s roots go all the way back to 1881 when a man named Kintarō Hattori opened a watch and jewelry shop in Toyko, Japan.
+Seiko’s roots go back to 1881 when a man named Kintarō Hattori opened a watch and jewelry shop in Toyko, Japan.
 Starting in 1892, Hattori began creating clocks under the name Seikosha, which by 1924 would grow into a watchmaking company named Seiko.
 Seiko is Japanese for “exquisite” or “success”; clearly, Hattori had grand ambitions for his company from the very beginning.

-The company would do steady if unexceptional business for a few decades before it helped change the watchmaking game in 1969 by releasing the first quartz wristwatch for public consumption: the Seiko Quartz-Astron 35SQ.
+The company would do steady business for a few decades before it helped change the watchmaking game in 1969 by releasing the first quartz wristwatch for public consumption: the Seiko Quartz-Astron 35SQ.
 Those watches sold for $1250 (about $8500 in today’s dollars).

 The 1970s saw great upheaval in the watchmaking world, with the prestigious Swiss watchmakers thrown into panic.
-As the technology became simpler to reproduce, quartz watches, which relied on a battery instead of winding mechanisms (like mechanical watches), dropped in price and the buying public turned to them en masse.
+As the technology became simpler to reproduce, quartz watches, which relied on a battery instead of winding mechanisms (like mechanical watches), dropped in price, and the buying public turned to them en masse.

-The History of Citizen
+The History of Citizen Watches

 Since the Quartz Revolution, Citizen has grown into one of the largest watchmakers in the world.

 In addition to the Citizen watch line, the Citizen Watch Co is the parent company of American watchmakers, Bulova.

-Which watches are better: Seiko or Citizen?
+Which Watches Are Better: Seiko or Citizen?

 First, they both have an extensive line of watches with differing series and styles.
 Secondly, the lines of both companies run from complex, function-heavy watches at high price points to cheaper fashion watches.
 Beyond those factors, both companies have their fans and detractors, so finding unbiased critiques is difficult.

-Answering the question of which company is better also depends on what you, the consumer, are looking for in a watch.
-For instance, even though Seiko is known for kickstarting the Quartz Revolution, they still produce a considerable amount of mechanical watches.
-Citizen, by contrast, is far more focused on quartz watches.
+Answering which company is better also depends on what you, the consumer, are looking for in a watch.
+For instance, even though Seiko is known for kickstarting the Quartz Revolution, they still produce many mechanical watches.

 Top Sellers for Seiko and Citizen

 That would pit the Seiko Men’s SNK805 Seiko 5 Automatic Watch against the Citizen Men’s BM8180-03E.

-T
+Because the two watches compete against each other and have similar features, the two watches are very competitively priced.
 On the surface, these watches are very similar, which explains why they would lead up the pack for each respective company.

-One main difference is that the Seiko watch is an automatic mechanical watch while the Citizen is a Japanese quartz watch.
+However, some differences are made apparent when we look beyond the surface.
+One main difference is that the Seiko watch is an automatic mechanical watch while the Citizen is a quartz watch.

 A battery-powered watch is generally more accurate than a mechanical watch, though the automatic watch uses the natural movement of the wearer to maintain relative timekeeping accuracy.